 Section 7.3.
 Bond of Treasurer.
 The Treasurer shall give to the Corporation such security for the faithful discharge of his or her duties as the Board of Directors may direct.

-Section 7.5.
+Section 7.4.
 The Chief Administrative Officer.
-The Associate Dean for Clinical Affairs shall also serve as the Chief Administrative Officer of the Corporation and, as such, shall be responsible for the dayto-day management and operation of the Corporation.
+The Associate Dean for Clinical Affairs and Quality shall also serve as the Chief Administrative Officer of the Corporation and, as such, shall be responsible for the dayto-day management and operation of the Corporation.
 The Chief Administrative Officer shall be accountable directly to the Corporation's President and Executive Committee and the President of the University of Florida.
-The Chief Administrative Officer may be removed for any reason by the Board of Directors and may be removed for cause by the President of the University of Florida after consultation with the Board of Directors.
+The Chief Administrative Officer may be removed for any reason by a vote of at least a majority of the Board of Directors and may be removed for cause or unacceptable performance by the President of the University of Florida after consultation with the Board of Directors.

-Section 7.6.
+Section 7.5.
 Vacancies.
 All vacancies in any office shall be filled by the Board of Directors without undue delay, at any regular meeting, or at a meeting specifically called for that purpose.

-Section 7.7.
+Section 7.6.
 Compensation of Officers.
 So long as the same is approved by the Dean of the College, the officers not employed by the University of Florida will receive such reasonable salary or compensation as the Board may determine.

+Section 7.7 Removal.
+An officer other than an ex-officio director may be removed for any reason by majority vote of the Board of Directors.
+Any officer may be removed for cause or unacceptable performance by the President of the University of Florida after consultation with the conflict-free members of the Board of Directors.

 ARTICLE VIII